amateur-dev/Unipool/README.md

 A full video run down of one of the final use and internal testing (manual though) is available [here](https://www.loom.com/share/53ead589fa584db49c228d6c0352b5f6)

+For internal testing purposes, there are some rough events `internall`; these will be removed in the final version and more formal events will be put in place.

 ## Key Functions in the zUnipool

 - stakeMyShare